-- PFG system is implemented at a farm that has livestock on site and is establishing a pasture in a portion of their field that would otherwise be annual row crops such as corn and soybeans, using conventional farming practices. - The management of the livestock previous to the PFG system is assumed to be a feeding operation, noting that poorly managed grazing is likely. - Benefits are estimated over a 1 year time horizon and on a per acre basis. - Costs are based on the establishment of a 20 acre pasture and grazing system, assuming that livestock (in this case cows) are already on site but the farm has not utilized a well-managed rotational grazing system on perennial forage to date. - Costs are estimated based on the combined establishment cost and production costs.
-Because establishment costs are a significant upfront investment (\$12,000+), to compare against the annual projected benefits, we annualized the costs based on the 20-30 year lifespans expected for the fencing and water systems. - · On-farm net income benefits are estimated for the first year of system implementation to be more conservative (estimates of net income gains show livestock integration with cover crops increasing over time and are further increased with drought or flood conditions that will support faster realization of benefits in comparison to conventional practices).
-Net income in the visualization does not include opportunity cost of annual row crops which are considered a likely alternative to the PFG system.
+- PFG system is implemented at a farm that has livestock on site and is establishing a pasture in a portion of their field that would otherwise be annual row crops, such as corn and soybeans, and is using conventional farming practices.
+Establishment figures reflect conversion costs from row crop to pasture. - The management of the livestock previous to the PFG system is assumed to be a feeding operation, noting that poorly managed grazing is likely. - Benefits are estimated over a 1 year time horizon and on a per acre basis. - Costs are based on the establishment of a 20 acre pasture and grazing system, assuming that livestock (in this case cows) are already on site but the farm has not utilized a well-managed rotational grazing system on perennial forage to date. - Costs are estimated based on the combined establishment cost and production costs.
+Because establishment costs are a significant upfront investment (\$30,000+), to compare against the annual projected benefits, we annualized the costs based on the 20 year lifespans expected for the fencing and water systems.

-- Environmental and social benefits are assumed to begin to accrue in year 1 of practice adoption. - Environmental benefits of PFG system adoption are assumed to only occur for the duration the PFG system is in place.
+- Economic benefits to the farmer are based on the difference between net returns on perennial forage production and average net returns on corn/ soybean production over the previous 6 years and across 4 states.
+Product returns per acre reflect only sales of corn or soybeans and do not include other income from crop insurance, program payments, hedging gains, etc. Land costs are not included and it is assumed the farmer owns the land that is being converted. - Environmental and social benefits are assumed to begin to accrue in year 1 of practice adoption. - Environmental benefits of PFG system adoption are assumed to only occur for the duration the PFG system is in place.
 If land is converted back to annual row crops with conventional practices, we assume the environmental benefits are lost at that time as well. - We do not specify where in the Upper Midwest the PFG system is being implemented, but utilize research from around the Upper Midwest to guide valuation of the ecosystem services included in the analysis.